avinor/terraform-azurerm-monitor-action-group/README.md

 # Monitor Action Group

-This module deploys a //TODO:
+This module deploys an azure monitor action group.

+Support for webhook and email revivers.

 ## Usage